Doing maths at the blackboard

 Regulations on the conduct of assessment

-Applies to the assessment of all awards made by the College, except MPhil, PhD, and MA/MSc by Research and examination of the thesis for the specialist doctorates which are governed by the Research Degree Regulations.
+Applies to the assessment of all awards made by the University, except MPhil, PhD, and MA/MSc by Research and examination of the thesis for the specialist doctorates which are governed by the Research Degree Regulations.

 Regulations on the Conduct of Assessment [PDF]